 Purple heart plant (Tradescantia pallida) is the queen of all plants!

-Yes, this purple heart plant is the evergreen plant with lance-shaped long purple leaves and delicate pinkish purple flower that make it queen of the garden.
+Yes, this purple heart plant is an evergreen plant with lance-shaped long purple leaves and delicate pinkish-purple flowers that make it queen of the garden.

 This is a perfect houseplant that has much to explore!